-To find free pictures for your next blog post, there are better ways and they are all completely free.
+To find free pictures or free stock images for your next blog post, there are better ways and they are all completely free.

 Let’s first look at where you can find free stock photos that are free to use.

 1. Be careful with Google image search

 But you have to set one crucial search feature first.

 Select Tools and then Labelled for reuse and tick, Labelled for reuse.

 Now you can be (reasonably) sure that any image you select will be free to use, even for commercial purposes.

 But is in not a cast iron guarantee.
-There are much better ways than Google to find free images that you can use.
+There are much better ways than Google to find images for free that you can use.

 2. Wikipedia Commons for public domain images

 Wikipedia Commons has a large collection of images and free pictures to use for blogs.
 But it is not overly friendly to search and navigate.